-Peter Voulkos (born Panagiotis Harry Voulkos on 29 January 1924 in Bozeman, Montana – deceased on 16 February 2002 in Bowling Green, Ohio) was an American artist of Greek descent.
-He is known for his abstract expressionistceramic sculptures, which crossed the traditional divide between ceramic crafts and fine art.
+Peter Voulkos (born Panagiotis Harry Voulkos; 29 January 1924 – 16 February 2002) was an American artist of Greek descent.
+He is known for his abstract expressionist ceramic sculptures, which crossed the traditional divide between ceramic crafts and fine art.
 He established the ceramics department at the Los Angeles County Art Institute and at UC Berkeley.

 Peter Voulkos was born the third of five children to Greek immigrant parents, Aristovoulos I. Voulkopoulos, anglicized and shortened to Harry (Aris) John Voulkos and Effrosyni (Efrosine) Peter Voulalas.

 After high school, he worked as a molder’s apprentice at a ship’s foundry in Portland.
-In 1943, Peter Voulkos was drafter in the United States Army during the Second World War, serving as an airplane gunner in the Pacific.
+In 1943, Peter Voulkos was drafted into the United States Army during the Second World War, serving as an airplane gunner in the Pacific.

 In 1951 Voulkos and Autio became the first resident artists at the Archie Bray Foundation for the Ceramic Arts, in Helena, Montana.
 It is from his time as Resident Director (1951-1954) that the lineage of his mature work, later in full bloom during his tenure at the Otis Art Institute in Los Angeles, California, can be traced.

 In 1953, Voulkos was invited to teach a summer session ceramics course at Black Mountain College in Asheville, North Carolina.
 After the summer at Black Mountain, he changed his approach to creating ceramics.
 The artist eschewed his traditional training and instead of creating smooth, well-thrown glazed vessels he started to work gesturally with raw clay, frequently marring his work with gashes and punctures.